 It’s all about the player at Fulham and when we recruit someone, I have the utmost confidence that we have the vitally important support structure in place to give the player the best opportunity to fulfil his potential.
 We have top-class people in key areas of the Academy, ranging from coaching, sports science, strength and conditioning, medical, individual player programmes and analysis.
 Other key areas for Recruitment include Player Liaison/Welfare, and the appointment of Dan Rice has transformed that essential part of the Academy programme.

-Similarly, recruitment of host families is vital to the success of our programme and Lee Hagger, Corinne Clowes and Dan leave no stone unturned to get it right for the player.
+Similarly, recruitment of host families is vital to the success of our programme and Lee Hagger and Dan leave no stone unturned to get it right for the player.

 Past And Present

 In football you must never say never.
-When Huw Jennings (Fulham Academy Director), Steve Wigley (Head of Coaching and Manager of the Under-18s) and myself left Southampton to go in different directions, none of us thought that we would be together again as part of the same team.
+When Huw Jennings (Fulham Academy Director), Steve Wigley (Manager of the Under-18s) and myself left Southampton to go in different directions, none of us thought that we would be together again as part of the same team.
 But we are delighted to be back together and part of a top team at the Fulham Academy.

-The players we helped to develop during our time together at Southampton are well documented – the likes of Gareth Bale, Theo Walcott and Alex Oxlade-Chamberlain have moved on, while Luke Shaw, Adam Lallana, Calum Chambers and James Ward-Prowse are Academy boys now playing in the Premier League for the club.
+The players we helped to develop during our time together at Southampton are well documented – the likes of Gareth Bale, Theo Walcott, Alex Oxlade-Chamberlain, Luke Shaw, Adam Lallana, Calum Chambers have moved on, while James Ward-Prowse is an academy boy now playing in the Premier League for the club.
 We all have great pride in what we achieved as part of a team at Southampton.